tesk9/palette/README.md

 If you've used Photoshop, you may be familiar with color blending with functions like `multiply`.
 If not, I recommend taking a lot at the examples & playing until you get a feel for what the functions do.

-### Working with contrast

-Use `Color.Contrast` functions to verify that your font size, boldness, and color meet accessibility standards.

 ## Developing & Contributing